flairNLP/flair/resources/docs/TUTORIAL_4_ELMO_BERT_FLAIR_EMBEDDING.md

 # Tutorial 4: List of All Word Embeddings

 This is not so much a tutorial, but rather a list of all embeddings that we currently support in Flair.
+Click on each embedding in the table below to get usage instructions.
 We assume that you're familiar with the [base types](/resources/docs/TUTORIAL_1_BASICS.md) of this library as well as [standard word embeddings](/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md), in particular the `StackedEmbeddings` class.

 ## Overview